 The extension reads, normalizes, encrypts, decrypts, and applies bookmark changes inside the browser.

-Privacy-first sync, explained without the fog machine.
+Secure sync, without the hand-waving.

 Relay is built around one simple rule: the browser should understand your bookmarks; the server should not.
 This is the product logic, data boundary, and sync framework in plain English.